sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/smRtiH/vishvanAthanyAyapanchAnanaH/mAMsatattvavivekaH.md

   The booklet which is herewith introduced deals with this interesting question.
 Its interest is further enhanced by the fact that it comes from the pen of Mahāmahopādhyāya Viśvanātha Nyāyapañchānana, the great Naiyāyika of Bengal, whose Bhāṣāparichchheda with Nyāyasiddhāntamuktāvali has become a classical work for the study of the elements of Nyāya-S'āstra.

-  Viśvanātha was the son of Vidyānivāsa\*[^1] Bhaṭṭächārya and the brother of Rudra Nyāyavāchaspati♱[^2](and Nārāyaṇa ).
+  Viśvanātha was the son of Vidyānivāsa\*[^1] Bhaṭṭächārya and the brother of Rudra Nyāyavāchaspati♱[^2] (and Nārāyaṇa ).
 Vidyānivāsa was the son of Ratnākara Vidyāvāchaspati, the younger brother of the great Vāsudeva Sārvabhauma, who is believed to have been the teacher of four illustrious figures of mediaeval Bengal:viz(i) S'ri Chaitanya Deva, the religious reformer, (ii) Raghunātha S'iromaṇi, the author of Tattvachintāmaṇi dīdhiti, the great Logician who paved the way in a sense for the study of Nyāyaśāstra in Bengal, (iii) Raghunandana, the author of the 28 Sṃrti Tattvas, who is still regarded as the highest authority in all matters connected with social, domestic & ritualistic law in Bengal and (iv) the great Tāntrist Kṛṣṇānanda Āgamavāgīśa, whose Tantrasāra is still the one guide book for the performance of Tantric ceremonies in Bengal.

 [^1]: "His full name was probably Kāśīnātha Vidyānivāsa.
 Vide N. Vasu, Baṅgera Jātīya Itihāsa, Vol. I, p.
 295."